openSUSE/hpc/Documentation/HPC-Packaging-Standard.md

   in different flavors.
 The flavor shall be separated from the package name by a hyphen:
   `[-<build_flavor>]`
-- The package version (with any dot replaced by an underscore.
+- The package version (with any dot replaced by an underscore).
   The version is separated from the previous parts by an underscore:
   `_<package_version_underscore>`
 - The compiler family, separated by a hyphen: